Enopa/flight-investigation/README.md

 Within this repository you will find my attempt at the flight hourly volume exam.

 My attempt was conducted within a python virtual environment.
-If you wish to test any of the files, please ensure your start the environment.
+If you wish to test any of the files, please ensure you start the environment.
 To do so please clone the files, and then within command line, locate the files and type

 ```Scripts\activate```